MarkMoTrin/multi-lora-trtllm-triton/docs/0-deployment-repo-setup.md

-# Deployment Repo Setup
+# Deployment Repo Overview

-The goal is to setup your deployment repo as follows in order to gothrough all the steps
+By the end of the tutorial, your deployment repo will look as follows.
+The remaning folders you don't see in the repo are generated as you go through the tutorial.

 ![alt text](./images/base-repo.png)

-The engine folder below has the compiled version of the model
+The engine folder below has the compiled version of the model showing the .engine file.

 ![alt text](./images/engines-folder.png)